 We will never forget (date of transplant), which I have come to consider my new birthday.
 After a very long and difficult surgery and two weeks in the ICU, I first came to understand the meaning of second (third) chances.
-Earlier this month, I passed my discharge exams allowing me to finally bid farewell to the hospital and to say hello to my new life.
-My check-ups are frequent and the rehabilitation requires a lot of work, but indeed a small price to pay.
+Earlier this month, I passed my discharge exams, allowing me to finally bid farewell to the hospital and say hello to my new life.
+My check-ups are frequent, and the rehabilitation requires a lot of work, but that's indeed a small price to pay.

 I am very happy to report that I returned back home just a few weeks ago.
-I am continuing to recover well, and am focusing my energy on gaining strength and weight.
-The sunshine is also doing its share as our spirits are high and we have an eye on a bright future.
-I know I will soon be able return to the things I enjoy the best: (list activities).
+I am continuing to recover well and am focusing my energy on gaining strength and weight.
+The sunshine is also doing its share as our spirits are high, and we have an eye on a bright future.
+I know I will soon be able to return to the things I enjoy the best: (list activities).

-We recognize that this most wonderful accomplishment would not have been possible without the selfless act by you and your loved one.
+We recognize that this most wonderful accomplishment would not have been possible without the selfless act of you and your loved one.
 Miracles do happen!